 - Among patients who suffer from hearing asymmetry, only about one in 1,000 is dealing with an acoustic neuroma.

 The treatment approach to facial paralysis in this patient population depends on the intraoperative surgical findings.
-A conservative approach is prudent if the surgeon who performs the acoustic neuroma feels that the nerve was saved during the operation.
-Patients will often require eye care and temporary measures such as suture suspensions to prevent unwanted complications and improve oral issues.
-The risk of facial paralysis with acoustic neuroma surgery is between 4-15%.
-Tumor size, surgeon experience and approach for surgery are important factors.
+A conservative approach is prudent if the surgeon who performs an acoustic neuroma feels that the nerve was saved during the operation.

 Most individuals diagnosed with an acoustic neuroma have no apparent risk factors.
 One confirmed environmental cause of the condition is exposure to high dose radiation, especially in the face or neck.
 Contrary to popular belief, cell phone use is not a contributor to the development of an acoustic neuroma.
-Acoustic neuromas may also be caused by continuous exposure to loud music or work-related noise.
+Acoustic neuromas may also be caused by continuous exposure to loud music or work-related noise, resembling cases seen with Ramsay hunt syndrome.

-A special group of individuals deserve consideration for acoustic neuroma.
+A special group of individuals face a high risk of developing acoustic neuromas.
 These are individuals with a rare genetic disorder called neurofibromatosis type 2 (NF2), which accounts for 5% of all cases of acoustic neuromas.
 NF2 is caused by a malfunctioning tumor suppressor gene on chromosome 22, leading to the growth of benign (noncancerous) tumors on the nerves that control balance in the inner ear.
 Although these tumors are benign, they can cause serious hearing and balance complications.
 NF2 can be familial and having a parent with the condition also increases your chances of developing an acoustic neuroma, because it is a dominant gene.
 In other words, you have a 50-50 chance of developing NF2 if one of your parents has been diagnosed with the condition.

 More than 95 percent of acoustic neuroma patients suffer hearing loss.
 In addition, roughly 90 percent of acoustic neuroma patients encounter a gradual, one-side hearing impairment.
 Among patients who suffer a hearing impairment due to acoustic neuroma, nearly two-thirds deal with a high-frequency sensorineural pattern.
 Meanwhile, the remainder frequently suffer from low-frequency hearing loss, i.e. a form of Meniere’s disease.